dimastar2310/OOP_EX4/README.md

-# Ex4 OOP Pokemons Gotta catch them all!
+# Ex4 OOP Pokemons Gotta catch them all,fast!
 welcome to the 4rd assignment of our OOP course . at this task we going to summarize all our projectst to 1.
 In the lest projects ,project 0 we talked about